Immunization of immunocompromised persons: Canadian Immunization Guide

 Non-live vaccines should be given to those with partial immunodeficiency although response may be suboptimal.
 Hepatitis B vaccine should be given at double the routine dose and using a routine 3- or 4-dose schedule.
 HPV vaccine should be given following routine age indications but using a 3-dose schedule regardless of age.

-In addition to routine vaccines, individuals with partial T cell or combined defects should receive pneumococcal conjugate vaccine regardless of age, pneumococcal polysaccharide vaccine if 2 years of age or older, and one dose of Hib vaccine after age 5 years regardless of prior Hib vaccination history.
+In addition to routine vaccines, individuals with partial T cell or combined defects should receive Pneu-C-20, with a dose schedule that considers age and pneumococcal vaccine history, and one dose of Hib vaccine after age 5 years regardless of prior Hib vaccination history.
 Quadrivalent conjugate meningococcal vaccine is recommended and serogroup B meningococcal vaccine should be offered if 2 months of age or older.
 Booster doses of quadrivalent conjugate meningococcal vaccine are recommended every 3 to 5 years depending on age of initial vaccination.
 For serogroup B meningococcal vaccines, the timing of booster doses is yet to be determined.
+RSV disease can result in severe outcomes in older adults with immunocompromising conditions.
+To reduce severe RSV outcomes in adults 75 years of age and older, particularly those with a moderate to severe immunocompromising condition, a single dose of RSV vaccine is recommended.

 Non-live influenza vaccine should be given annually, as Ig may not protect.
 However, humoral response may be reduced.